Association football tactics

 An association football pitch is in tactical terms often divided into thirds of 35 metres each, given standard size of pitch, so as to reference the three different stages of play.

-Team tactics as well as individual skills are integral for playing association football.
-In theory, association football is a very simple game, as illustrated by Kevin Keegan's namely assertion that his tactics for winning a match were to "score more goals than the opposition".
-Tactical prowess within the sport is nonetheless a craftsmanship of its own, and one of the reasons why managers are paid well on the elite level.
-Well-organised and ready teams are often seen beating teams with more skillful players on paper.
-Manuals and books generally cover not only individual skills but tactics as well.
+Team tactics are integral for playing association football.
+In theory, association football is a simple sport, as illustrated by Kevin Keegan's assertion that his tactics for winning a match were to "score more goals than the opposition."
+Despite this, tactical prowess within the sport is one of the manager's key responsibilities and also why many are paid well, as well-organised teams can often win with less skillful players.

-Association football teams consist of ten outfield players and one goalkeeper, which makes passing an integral part of game strategy, and is taught to players from a young age.
-Other skills taught to players on an individual level are dribbling, heading the ball, and ball control for receiving the ball.
-Other skills that are taught individually are jockeying for defenders, and shot stopping for goalkeepers.
-In terms of complexity, lower levels of the game such as youth leagues, amateur leagues and semi-professional leagues primarily focus on the fundamentals of the game, whereas higher levels of the game – as it regards to professional football teams – will increase complexity and level of detail in strategy of the game.
+Association football teams consist of ten outfield players and one goalkeeper, which makes passing an integral part of the game.
+In terms of complexity, lower levels of the game such as youth, amateur, and semi-professional, primarily focus on fundamentals, whereas professionals often increase detail and complexity in their strategies.

 General principles

-Width and depth are principles of both offence and defence:
+Width and depth are major principles of both offence and defence: